Why Should I Use A Period Tracker?

 Here are some facts about periods:

-Peak OvulationThis is the time when you’re ovulating and at the highest risk for pregnancy.
-This fertile time lasts about 6 days.
+This is the time when you’re ovulating and at the highest risk for pregnancy.
+This fertile time lasts about six days.
 In a 28-day cycle, ovulation typically occurs on day 14.

-Have more Period Questions?
+Have more period questions?
 We have answers.